Here it is in no uncertain terms: a democratic polity must be allowed to defend itself against attack.

 practical solutions, Palestinian leaders chose conflict.
 This was what Israeli traditionalists and fearful settlers had warned would happen: Handed over to the Palestinians, Gaza would become a

-breeding ground for militant attacks and organized guerrilla operations.
+ks and organized guerrilla operations.
 And Hamas did exactly that.
 From the beginning of the withdrawal to today Hamas has

 continued its rocket attacks and bombing of Israeli civilians.
 Thus, opportunity lost.